sukitsubaki/sukitsubaki/README.md

-        "Discovered the magic of coding as a child", "Loves crafting digital solutions just for fun", "Enjoys traveling back in time to fix past coding mistakes", "Believes that code is not just logic, but also art", "Has been known to debug in the dead of night" ],
+        "Discovered the magic of coding as a child", "Loves crafting digital solutions just for fun", "Enjoys traveling back in time to fix past coding mistakes", "Believes that code is not just logic, but also art" ],

     statusEffects: {